Navigation

 I’m the spouse/child of a veteran.
 Can I claim any benefits?

-Potentially, yes- but eligiblity for VA benefits as a spouse or dependent is highly situational and depends on several factors, including the Veteran's service history, disability status, and whether they are living or deceased.
+Potentially, yes- but eligibility for VA benefits as a spouse or dependent is highly situational and depends on several factors, including the Veteran's service history, disability status, and whether they are living or deceased.
 Because of the complexity involved, we strongly recommend visiting our office and speaking directly with a Veterans Service Officer (VSO).
 They can provide a personalized assessment and help determine what benefits you may be entitled to.

 To begin the process, you'll need to bring documentation that proves your relationship to the Veteran: